-Looking for growing the routes for the market but plunge by maintaining the balance sheet?
-Or a freelancer who has no time for maintaining the balance sheet?
+Looking to grow the routes for the market but plunge by maintaining the balance sheet?
+Or a freelancer who has no time to maintain the balance sheet?
 If the answer is yes then the burden for conserving the tax can be released and one does not have to worry during the tax filing season.

 What Is A Presumptive Taxation Scheme (PTS) Scheme?

-The Presumptive Taxation Scheme, according to sections 44AA of the Income-tax Act 1961, was launched for relieving small businessmen and professionals from managing the book of accounts.
-At a prescribed rate they enable to declare of the total taxable earnings.
+The Presumptive Taxation Scheme, according to sections 44AA of the Income-tax Act 1961, was launched to relieve small businessmen and professionals from managing the book of accounts.
+At a prescribed rate they enable to declaration of the total taxable earnings.
 It is stated under three sections mentioned below:

 Section 44AD

-Under this section, the presumptive scheme is basically available for small businesses or firms who fulfill the criteria mentioned below:
+Under this section, the presumptive scheme is basically available for small businesses or firms who fulfil the criteria mentioned below:

-Once the person is approved of the eligibility, the business should also be able to comply with the conditions specified below in accordance with the Income Tax Act.
+Once the person is approved of the eligibility, the business should also be able to comply with the conditions specified below by the Income Tax Act.

-• Your turnover must be less than Rs.
+- Your turnover must be less than Rs.
 2 crores.
+A turnover limit of 3 crores applies when 95 % of receipts are in online mode.

 Section 44ADA